 With the Locofy.ai plugin for Figma and Adobe XD, you can convert your designs to production-ready front-end code that works out-of-the-box with TailwindCSS, as well as prominent UI libraries such as Material UI and Bootstrap.

-What’s more is that you can even use drag-and-drop components offered by the plugin to quickly build designs & export responsive code in React, Next.js, Gatsby, React Native, and HTML-CSS.
+What’s more is that you can even use drag-and-drop components offered by the plugin to quickly build designs & export responsive code in React, React Native, HTML/CSS, Nextjs, and more.
+To learn more about how to convert your Figma designs to code, check out our docs.
+Or explore our solution pages for an in-depth look at how Locofy helps you build apps, websites, portfolio pages and responsive prototypes effortlessly using our low-code platform with seamless AI code generation.